-In 2019, our Board convened twelve times in ordinary meetings and six times in extraordinary meetings.
-The minimum required attendance for Ordinary meetings for our board members is 75% and the average attendance was above 90%.
+In 2021, our Board convened 24 times.
+The minimum required attendance for Ordinary meetings for our board members is 75% and the average attendance was 99%.

 Board's Role in Risk Management

 Management is responsible for the management and assessment of risk at the Company, including communication of the most material risks to the Board.
 The Board provides oversight over the risk management practices implemented by management.
 In addition, if a particular risk is material or where otherwise appropriate, the Board may assume oversight over a particular risk.
 The Board reviews occur primarily through the receipt of regular reports from management to the Board on these areas of risk, and discussions with management regarding risk assessment and risk management as follows: